 It comes as no surprise the Millennials are said to be impacting incentive travel, but the extent of that influence is subject to debate.
 While they may be driving certain changes, it is unclear whether or not those changes are unique to Millennials or apply across a broader spectrum of age ranges.

 And finally, travel disruption is of major concern.
 Everyone in the industry is looking at how to best deal with increased incidences of terrorism, political unrest, weather disasters and disease epidemics, not to mention the impact of the sharing economy, with companies like Airbnb and Uber changing the marketplace at a rapid pace.

-If you’d like to learn more about how to design and create incentive programs that get results, feel free to give VIKTOR a call.
+If you’d like to learn more about how to design and create incentive programs that get results or have questions like What is Incentive Travel?, feel free to give VIKTOR a call.
 And if you’d like to learn more about the key trends shaping the incentive industry, you can read more here.